mariamswanu/mariamswanu/README.md

-- 👋 Hi, I’m @mariamswanu
+- 👋 HOLA
-- 👀 I love Java C++ and Javascript
+- 👀 Java, C++ ,and Javascript
 - 🌱  Duquesne University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mariamsuanberete@gmail.com